hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 - [**Set Entity**](https://docs.haptik.ai/bot-builder/basic/chat-elements#4-set-entity) - Select the entity from the dropdown to capture the date.

-- **Validation** - You can mention both the Start Date and End Date from which the user can select any one date or you can set either of them
+- **Validation** - You can mention both the Start Date and End Date from which the user can select any one date or you can set either of them.

     `Example, if the Start Date is 01-01-2001 and End Date is 01-01-2099, then the user will only be able to see the dates between these range`

 ![date_validation](assets/bot-builder-chat-elements/formshsl17.png)

-- **Error Message** - If the user did not select any date, this error message will be shown to the user which will indicate the user to select a date.
+- [**Error Message**](https://docs.haptik.ai/bot-builder/basic/chat-elements#ii-error-message) - If the user did not select any date, this error message will be shown to the user which will indicate the user to select a date.

 ### Time